GM 8L transmission

-All 8L transmissions are based on the same globally patented gearset concept as the ZF 8HP from 2008.
-While fully retaining the same gearset logic, they differ only in the patented arrangement of the components, with gearsets 1 and 3 swapped.
+The 8L is the first 8-speed automatic transmission built by General Motors.
+All 8L transmissions are based on the same globally patented gearset concept as the ZF 8HP from 2008 and, like this, are designed for longitudinal engine installation and features a hydraulic (Hydramatic) design.
+While fully retaining the same gearset logic, they differ only in the patented arrangement of the components, with planetary gearsets 1 and 3 swapped.

+History

+2014: 8L 90 M5U

-The 8L 90 is the first 8-speed automatic transmission built by General Motors.
-It debut in 2014 and is designed for use in longitudinal engine applications, either attached to the front-located engine with a standard bell housing or mounted in the rear of the car adjacent to the differential (as in the Corvette).
-It features a hydraulic (Hydramatic) design.
+The 8L 90 was introduced in 2014 and is designed to be either attached to the front-located engine with a standard bell housing or mounted in the rear of the car adjacent to the differential (as in the Corvette).